 Who Gives a SCRAP fills a unique market niche and community sustainability need by diverting common household and crafting materials from landfills through creative reuse and repurposing.
 We receive donations of well-kept, good condition materials that are no longer needed by the owner and resell them to teachers, artists, crafters, and others who repurpose the supplies into newly-desired final use products.
 This business model fulfills an important environmental function and provides affordable supplies to those who need them, both of which are valuable to the community.

-Our mission is to be a champion of the environment, by repurposing, and re-using through education, creativity, by introducing innovative ideas in our community.
+- Our mission is to be a champion of the environment, by encouraging repurposing, re-using and up-cycling through educational programming, and by introducing innovative ideas in our community.

 What do we do with the money that we make selling materials and membership cards?